-Our algorithm was tested by means of 10 runs of a 10-fold cross validation, i.e., the training set (after pruning and class lumping) was first divided into 10 almost equally-sized subset, which were in turn used as test sets for a model learnt on the remaining nine.
+Our algorithm was tested by means of 10 runs of

+a 10-fold cross validation, i.e., the training set (after pruning and class lumping) was first divided into 10 almost equally-sized subset, which were in turn used as test sets for a model learnt on the remaining nine.
 After each run, records were randomly sorted.
 At the end of the whole evaluation process mean accuracy and standard deviation were computed, both for the Naive and the Hidden Naive Bayes classifiers.
-In Table 3 results for both methods are shown.
+In Table 2 results for both methods are shown.
 The simpler Naive Bayes model achieved a mean accuracy of 79.395%, while Hidden Naive Bayes accuracy increased of 1.3%, up to a mean value of 80.675%.
 Interesting enough, the standard deviation is about 0.9 for both classifiers, showing that classification performance is quite stable across the training set.

-Table 4 shows the confusion matrix after one fold classification.
 It is noticeable how most misclassifications belong to the UNITED STATES class.
 This happens because of the great number of contents outside the United States sharing many features typical of pages actually coming from the USA, such as being written in English language and hosted on a server located in the USA.